lingeringcode/clndgrn-portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-I study computer coding and data-driven work as a cultural process of communicating.
-If I had one goal for my career, it would be to illustrate to others how coding and data work always involve more than engineering technical structures and systems.
-These highly technical practices have histories linked to broader social and cultural ideas and power, which we have a tendency to ignore and forget.
-I want to remember and understand the impact of such histories on the decisions people make when they write and use code that writes and uses data.
-How does our coding maintain the societal problems, and how can we help technical professionals find value in a humanities perspective on their practices?
+Broadly, I study how the design of digital communication.
+My main focus includes understanding computer coding and data-driven work as rhetorical forms of communication.

+I aim to illustrate how coding and data work are more than their relationships with engineering, technical structures &amp; systems.
+Every new coding and data generation learn often narrow or myopic histories about computing: Code and data are neutral technologies, objective, and without bias.
+Despite so much evidence to the contrary, understanding code and data as always relational across, individuals, cultures, and society isn't the norm.
+My research frames code and data as forms of writing activity because such as reframing can shift our thinking about code/data as being culturally rhetorical.
+That its histories impact the decisions people make when they write and use code that writes and uses data.

+Overall, I am invested in questions like *How is coding and data work a rhetorical activity?*, *How does coding and data work perpetuate or create new societal problems?*, and *How can we help technical professionals find value in a humanities perspective on their practices?*

 Some of my past research has studied how capitalistic rhetoric has impacted calls for coding as the new mass literacy of our time.
-Overall, my research, teaching, and community-outreach projects take up a design justice approach to communication.
+Overall, my research, teaching, and community-outreach projects take up a design justice approach to digital communication.